madsrh/yet-another-DMZ-cursor-theme/README.md

 - I: For the blue **Unity8 dots** I have used [this YouTube video ](https://youtu.be/Dwxx2yQs_Ig?t=8m3s) as a reference.
 - II: This **Unity8 spinner** came from [the Ubuntu Phone documentation](https://docs.ubuntu.com/phone/en/apps/design/building-blocks/activity-indicators).
-- III: The **orange split** is an orange dot splitting and assembling white rotating.
-The  #E95420 seemed to close to red, so this one is slightly more orange.
+- III: The **orange split** is an orange dot splitting and assembling while rotating.
+The #E95420 looked like red, so this one is slightly more orange.
 - IV: **DMZ-colored_trobber** is the standard default DMZ watch spinner, colored blue.

 ![examples](examples.jpg)